djdallmann/GamingPCSetup/POSTINSTALL/README.md

-These are additional steps not covered by the PowerShell Desired State Configuration (DSC).
 ## Post Installation Steps

 1. In **Windows Device Manager** (devmgmt.msc) go to **Network adapters** and right click each and go to properties, then Power Management and **uncheck Allow the computer to turn off this device to save power**.